 Participants must complete each segment on foot, bicycle or ADA mobility device.
 E-bikes, snowmobiles, dog-sled, horses, scooters, motorcycles, etc. are not allowed.

 This is a challenge more than a race.
 For most people, the goal will be to complete 100% of the segments in the specified amount of time.
 Of course, if you are the competitive type, go for it and compare your progress against others by checking out the Current Event Standings and Activity Feed.

 I live outside of Mammoth Lakes.
 Can I still compete?

 Yes!
 Even if you are just visiting Mammoth Lakes for a short period of time, you can use the Mammoth Challenge as a way to learn about the wide variety of trails in the area.
 It’s a fun way to explore all of the areas and to learn about trails that you might not have known about.

 How do I win the $500 Mammoth e-Gift Card?

 You’ll receive one entry into the gift card giveaway for every mile you finish.
-We’ll notify of your total earned entries via email when you’ve completed 5, 10, 20, 30, 40, 50 and 60 miles.
+We’ll notify of your total earned entries via email when you’ve completed certain amounts of miles.
 The more miles you bank, the better your chance of winning!
-Visit Mammoth will randomly select a winner after the conclusion of the Mammoth Challenge on August 31, 2021.
+Visit Mammoth will randomly select a winner after the conclusion of the Mammoth Challenge on Feb 28th, 2022.
 The Mammoth e-Gift Card is valid at participating shops, eateries and lodging within Mammoth Lakes.